nickbadlose/muzz/README.md

 }
 ```

-## Config

-Usually I would not push an env file to version control, however for this project it makes some sense, given it isn't
-a production project and will stop me having to provide env vars.

-If you wish to edit any env vars, go to the `config/default.env` and edit them accordingly in there.
-This env file is
-used as the source of our docker containers environment variables.

-> **NOTE** If we change the database or cache credentials in the default.env file after a docker volume has been
-> created, restarting the containers will update the env vars, but not the auth.
-You will need to clear the volumes
-> to do this by running `./scripts/clear_data.sh`.
-Then you should be good to go.

 ## Application Architecture

 Monolith architecture currently, whilst microservices bring a lot of benefits, they also bring a lot of initial